GPT in 60 Lines of NumPy

 1. The gpt2 function is the actual GPT code we'll be implementing.
 You'll notice that the function signature includes some extra stuff in addition to inputs:

-• wte, wpe, blocks, and ln_f the parameters of our model.
+• wte, wpe, blocks, and ln_f are the parameters of our model.

 • n_head is a hyperparameter that is needed during the forward pass.